What we know about the shooting death of conservative activist Charlie Kirk

 Kirk, a close Trump ally, is credited with energizing young Republicans and helping them deliver his electoral victory in 2024.
 His death has drawn condolences — and condemnation of political violence — from both sides of the aisle.

 Speculation abounds over who is responsible, particularly after federal authorities took two people into custody only to release them both.
-The Utah Department of Public Safety, which says the shooting is "believed to be a targeted attack," said late Wednesday that the investigation and search for the shooter are ongoing.
+The Utah Department of Public Safety says the shooting is "believed to be a targeted attack," and that the investigation and search for the shooter are ongoing.

+Officials from the FBI and Department of Public Safety said at a Thursday morning press conference that investigators working overnight were able to track the movements of the suspect before and after the shooting, and recovered a high-powered rifle in a wooded area nearby that has since been secured.

+They described the suspect as an apparent "college-age" male but declined to release further details, saying they are working to identify him from video footage and welcome any tips the public can share.

 Kirk had only been speaking for a few minutes